 William McRaven, retired US Navy four-star admiral, joins Lazard

-McRaven helped take down Osama Bid Laden
+Investment bank hires the commander who helped take down Osama Bid Laden

 William McRaven retired US Navy four-star admiral and former head of the US Special Operations Command who helped take down Osama Bid Laden has joined investment bank, Lazard.